Germany in the 17th century with delayed happiness

 And exceeds the limits of the reasonable: enlightenment ideas vibrate with this new lust for the freely designed ornamental plant, but the flourishes and arabesque of the design take on the main role.

-Elimination, accessories, decor, ornaments, plaster and stucco, tendril, ornate, and what else do I know for other ornamental councils spread out in abundance and bury any approach on the way to the freedom of the mind.
+Elimination, accessories, decor, ornaments, plaster and stucco, tendril, ornate and what do I know for other ornamental councils spread in abundance.
+They bury any approach on the way to the freedom of the mind.

-Pastel colors were also there, and the stucco slowly crawled the wall , maybe a little loosened up by a mirror shard cabinet with irregularly shaped mirror pieces on the walls and on the ceiling.
+Pastel colors were also there, and the stucco slowly crawled the wall , maybe a little loosened up by a Mirrors shard cabinet with irregularly shaped Mirrors pieces on the walls and on the ceiling.

-Artificial plants crawled through the area on the walls of so-called trellis rooms, in music rooms lavishly decorated portraits of the actors and musicians who act on the farm lined up, the frills and tendrils now take their breath away as the heavy and oppressive shapes of baroque- turns and bulges cause dizziness if they are omnipresent.
+Artificial plants crawled through the area on the walls of so -called trellis rooms, in music rooms there were lush portraits of the actors and musicians who act on the farm.
+The flourish and tendril now takes your breath away as the heavy and oppressive forms of the baroque- turns and bulges cause dizziness if they are omnipresent.

-Here are a few of the excesses that are likely to endure at some point in daily use/sight:
+Here are a few of the excesses that are probably difficult to endure in everyday use/sight:

 - Square, practical, good